OldBeafantles/Asurix-bot/README.md

 > *Asurix-bot is a basic Discord bot basically made for Asurix#4727 who needed a feature*

-## Requirements

-* Python 3.6 version
-* pip module
-* If you're on Linux, you may need to install libffi-dev (`sudo apt-get install libffi-dev`)
-* Others requirements will be automatically installed

 ## Installing

 The guide for installing the bot is [here](INSTALLING.md)